serengia/react-redux--capstone-project/README.md

 ## Acknowledgments <a name="acknowledgements"></a>

-- Hat tip to anyone who inspired this project
+- The Web App design was inspired by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)

 ## 📝 License <a name="license"></a>